Written by: Stan Lee

 Release Date: April 1964

 Deciding that I wanted to do some retro reviews, I wanted to cover Daredevil’s first issue.
-I don’t have extensive knowledge of the character besides the Ben Affleck movie and a couple of issues during the Fraction/Pizza Dog time so I am excited to learn more.
+I don’t have extensive knowledge of the character besides the new Zdarsky run and a couple of issues during the Fraction/Pizza Dog time so I am excited to learn more.
 So, here we go…

 The issue opens in Fogwell Gym where a bunch of hoods are playing cards while waiting for their boss, the Fixer, to arrive.
 Instead of the Fixer, however, the costumed Daredevil shows up and starts kicking major ass.
 After the hoods have been taken care of, we get our hero’s origin story.